 With clear views of downtown Manhattan, including the top of the Freedom Tower, ModernHaus SoHo, in the artsy, paving-stoned streets of Manhattan, is one of the most romantic boutique hotels in town.

-While midtown NY is a checkerboard grid, the recently “rediscovered” SoHo vectors diagonally off Broadway between West Houston St. and Canal into Grand, Mercer, Spring, Greene, Broome, Prince, and other Streets.
+While midtown NY is a checkerboard grid, SoHo vectors diagonally off Broadway between West Houston St. and Canal into Grand, Mercer, Spring, Greene, Broome, Prince, and other Streets.
 Over the last few decades, art galleries, cool restaurants, and a slew of trendy boutique hotels have cropped up.

-Some hotels have already changed hands – or names.
-The Thompson is now Sixty SoHo.
-And this one?
+Some hotels have already changed hands – or names – including this one.
 It was originally built as the James SoHo and reopened after a major renovation, as the ModernHaus in April 2021.

 This hotel is unique in that it’s a narrow, contemporary, stand alone high-rise.
 As such, it affords incredible lower Manhattan views from every room.
 This is its super power – and one that draws domestic and international travelers by word of mouth alone.